Ackvincent/Android-Syscall-Logger/README.md

 - CONFIG_TRACING=Y
 - CONFIG_FTRACE=Y
 - ************************************************************************************************
+- You might ask how to find each of these settings?
+Tab / , and you shall see a search bar upcoming.
+Copy it, paste it, and find it.
 - Once you finish your editing, run make command again which would create a kernel Image and then flash it to your device.
 - Like this: fastboot flash boot ~/kernel/msm/arch/arm64/boot/Image.lz4-dtb